Ekexyz/orchestration/README.md

 # orchestration
-PoC for CRT orchestration using YAML and CRT API's.
+CRT orchestration using YAML and CRT API's.